 In an emergency, it's important to be prepared.
-While five or ten gallons of gas will get your generator started, you'll need more to get you through the following days without power.
+While five or ten gallons of gas will get your generator started, you'll need more to get you past the finish line in a multi-day outage.

-Having a stockpile of fresh gas will mean having what it takes to get by without fighting panicked crowds around town for the last few tanks available.
+Having a stockpile of fresh gas will guarantee you power and peace of mind, and you won't have to fight panicked crowds for the last few tanks available.

 A portable generator holds 5 gallons of gasoline.
 This will restore power quickly.
 However, you should take some steps to ensure it's ready to go when disaster strikes.

-While you probably have a 5-gallon gas can already on-hand, you'll want more than 5 gallons to back you up in a disaster.
+While you probably have a 5-gallon gas can already on-hand, you'll want more than 5 gallons in a disaster.

 Storing more gas requires a larger gas can.
 You'll want at least 25-30 gallons of gas on-hand in the event of a power outage.
 Investing in a 25-gallon fuel tank with a convenient siphon for fueling your generator's tank will prove very beneficial.